Nursing Home Basics, Costs, Laws, and Resources

 Medicaid is a joint federal and state government program that helps people with low income and few assets pay for their nursing home costs.

 Generally, your income and asset levels can't exceed the levels outlined in your state to be eligible for Medicaid.
-Medicaid officials will "look back" at your financial information over a certain number of years to determine if you have been getting rid of property to receive Medicaid.
+Medicaid officials will "look back" at your financial information over several years to determine if you have been getting rid of property to receive Medicaid.

 However, if you have assets over the allowable level, you are permitted to "spend down" or decrease your assets before you receive Medicaid.
 Typical spend-down costs include: